RTEMS/rtems-docs/user/hosts/windows.rst

 Disabling Windows Defender improves performance if you have another up to date virus detection tool installed and enabled.
 The excellent ``Process Hacker 2`` tool can monitor the performance and the Windows Defender service contributed a high load.
-In this case a 3rd party virus tool was installed so the Windows Defender service was not needed.
+In this case a third-party virus tool was installed so the Windows Defender service was not needed.

 To build a MinGW tool chain a Canadian cross-compile (Cxc) is required on